2018 Car and Truck Depreciation Limits

 Leveling the Playing Field; with Bonus Depreciation Incentives

-The 2018 guidance for car and truck depreciation limits includes figures for vehicles that are placed in service this year and to which first-year bonus depreciation applies.
+The 2018 guidance for car and truck depreciation limits includes figures for vehicles that are purchased after September 27, 2017, and placed in service during the 2018 tax year and to which first-year bonus depreciation applies.

 Considering subsequent years, passenger vehicle limits are $16,000 for the second tax year, $9,600 for the third tax year, and $5,760 for each successive tax year.

 Because of the complex rules associated with listed property and personal use limitations, Leasing vehicles for your business needs is often an attractive financing alternative allowing the business percentage of your lease payments to be deducted as you use the vehicle and protecting your Cash Flow in the meantime.

 The IRS issued the 2018 inflation adjustments to the depreciation limitations and lease inclusion amounts for certain automobiles under Sec.
 280F.
 This section limits deductions for the cost of leasing vehicles, expressed as an Income Inclusion amount according to a formula and tables prescribed under Sec.
 1.280F-7.
 This section provides an updated table of the amounts to be included in income by lessees of passenger vehicles with lease terms that begin in the calendar year 2018.